wombleton/gitlaw-nz/acts/M/Meat Board Act 2004.md

 ##### 67 Export-related offences

-*   (1) Every person commits an offence, and is liable on summary conviction to a fine not exceeding $200,000, who---
+*   (1) Every person commits an offence, and is liable on conviction to a fine not exceeding $200,000, who---

     *   (a) exports any meat product contrary to [section 28][32]; or

     *   (b) while the person's ability to export meat products of any kind to a market is suspended under [section 34(2)(a)][38], exports or attempts to export meat products of that kind to that market.

-    (2) Every person commits an offence, and is liable on summary conviction to a fine not exceeding $15,000, who, without reasonable excuse exports any meat product at any time when the person is not registered as an exporter under this Act.
+    (2) Every person commits an offence, and is liable on conviction to a fine not exceeding $15,000, who, without reasonable excuse exports any meat product at any time when the person is not registered as an exporter under this Act.

+    Section 67(1): amended, on 1 July 2013, by [section 413][147] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 67(2): amended, on 1 July 2013, by [section 413][147] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 68 Information-related offences

 *   (1) Every person commits an offence who---

-    *   (a) without reasonable excuse, fails or refuses to comply with a request for information under [section 65(1) or section 65(2)][75]; or
+    *   (a) without reasonable excuse, fails or refuses to comply with a request for information under [section 65(1)][75] or section 65(2); or

-    *   (b) in response to a request under [section 65(1) or section 65(2)][75], wilfully gives the Board false or misleading information.
+    *   (b) in response to a request under [section 65(1)][75] or section 65(2), wilfully gives the Board false or misleading information.

-    (2) Every person commits an offence, and is liable on summary conviction to a fine not exceeding $20,000, who without reasonable excuse publishes, discloses, or uses information in contravention of [section 65(7), section 65(8)][75], [section 79(3), section 79(4), or section 79(5)][91].
+    (2) Every person commits an offence, and is liable on conviction to a fine not exceeding $20,000, who without reasonable excuse publishes, discloses, or uses information in contravention of [section 65(7)][75], section 65(8), [section 79(3)][91], section 79(4), or section 79(5).

-    (3) Every person commits an offence, and is liable on summary conviction to a fine not exceeding $20,000, who without reasonable excuse fails to return or destroy information, in contravention of [section 79(9)][91].
+    (3) Every person commits an offence, and is liable on conviction to a fine not exceeding $20,000, who without reasonable excuse fails to return or destroy information, in contravention of [section 79(9)][91].

-    (4) A person who commits an offence against subsection (1) is liable on summary conviction to---
+    (4) A person who commits an offence against subsection (1) is liable on conviction to---

     *   (a) a fine not exceeding $15,000; and

     *   (b) a further fine not exceeding $750 for each day during which the offence continues.

+    Section 68(2): amended, on 1 July 2013, by [section 413][147] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 68(3): amended, on 1 July 2013, by [section 413][147] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 68(4): amended, on 1 July 2013, by [section 413][147] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 69 Obstruction